 Once you’re on the ground, go to the local tourist office and ask for their recommendations and coupon booklets, suggests Matthew Kepnes, founder of Nomadic Matt’s Travel Site.

-He also advocates asking taxi drivers where they eat.
+He also advocates for asking taxi drivers where they eat.
 “Don’t ask what they recommend,” Kepnes says.
-“Ask where they go, and they’ll tell you cheaper spots, especially ethnic restaurants.”
+“Ask where they go, and they’ll tell you cheaper spots, especially restaurants [with varied cuisines].”

 Pop into a hostel to get budget-friendly recommendations.
 “Even if you’re not staying at a hostel, go inside and ask them about local markets, cheap restaurants and cafes,” Kepnes suggests.
 “They’re used to dealing with a clientele looking for that kind of food.”